 Overall, there was an even mix of stone sizes mentioned in the survey with 55% of engagement rings containing stones between 0.5 carats and 0.90 carats.
 At the other end, there were 16% of engagement rings with a stone larger than 1.2 carats.

 For the ring itself, our survey recorded a staggering 20 different types of metal.
-The three most common were white gold (49%), yellow gold (XX%) and platinum (9%).
-Along with a fourth type called two-toned, a combination of white and yellow gold which made up 5% of rings.
+The three most common were white gold (49%), yellow gold (30%) and platinum (9%).
+Two-toned, a combination of white and yellow gold, made up 5% of rings.

 Here’s are the most popular engagement rings